Daniel-iel/Spinner/docs/docs/mapping-string-in-object.md

 ## Read from String

-After configured the object, you need call the ` ReadFromString ` method to read string and convert it to object.
+After configuring the object, you need to call the `ReadFromString` method to read a string and convert it to an object.

 ```csharp
   var obj = spinnerReader.ReadFromString("             spinner            www.spinner.com.br");